CRAMA OPRISOR | Dragaica Rosie | 2013

 WineStatistics will be evaluating wines in no particular order on no particular schedule.
 Just stay tuned and you will never miss one.
 If the wine is tasted more than once, the rating table will be updated so as to reflect all the new impressions and observations.
 The logic is simple – the more we taste, the more we learn.

-This is definitely a fine Wine of Romania and the overall rating says the same, with 89.6 points scored it is right there, among the best wines we’ve tasted so far.
+This is definitely a great Wine of Romania and the overall rating says the same, with 90.2 points scored it is right there, among the best wines we’ve tasted so far.
 Please click on the chart icon on the left in order to get to the wine rating page, where you can find all the wines we’ve tasted to date.

 WineStatistics tasting results: